 It is not necessary for two companies to share the same HR policies, but it is necessary for the employees to follow the policies and procedures of their own company.

-So what are Policies and Procedures?
+What are Policies and Procedures?

 A Policy is a formal statement of a principle or a rule which all members of an organization are bound to follow.